 Neurosurgery – Academic Surgeon

-The review of applications will begin on August 12, 2019 and will continue until the position is filled.
-Applicants should forward a copy of their letter of interest/intent, curriculum vitae, teaching dossier and the names and addresses of three referees to Dr. John Rudan, Head, Department of Surgery, Queen's University, Victory 3, Kingston General Hospital, Kingston, Ontario, K7L 2V7, Fax: (613) 544-9174, Email: deptsurgery@KGH.kari.net
+The review of applications will begin on April 1, 2021 and will continue until the position is filled.
+Applicants should forward a copy of their curriculum vitae and the names and addresses of three referees to Dr. Ross Walker, Head, Department of Surgery, Queen's University, Victory 3, Kingston General Hospital, Kingston, Ontario, K7L 2V7, Fax: (613) 544-9174, Email: KGH.DepartmentOfSurgery@kingstonhsc.ca

 The University invites applications from all qualified individuals.
-Queen’s is committed to employment equity and diversity in the workplace and welcomes applications from women, racialized/visible minorities, Indigenous/Aboriginal Peoples, persons with disabilities and LGBTQ+ persons.
-All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements.
-Canadian citizens and permanent residents will be given priority.
+Queen's is strongly committed to employment equity, diversity, and inclusion in the workplace and encourages applications from Black, racialized/visible minority and Indigenous/Aboriginal people, women, persons with disabilities, and 2SLGBTQA+ persons.
+All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.
 To comply with Federal laws, the University is obliged to gather statistical information about how many applicants for each job vacancy are Canadian citizens / permanent residents of Canada.
 Applicants need not identify their country of origin or citizenship, however, all applications must include one of the following statements: “I am a Canadian citizen / permanent resident of Canada”; OR, “I am not a Canadian citizen / permanent resident of Canada”.
 Applications that do not include this information will be deemed incomplete.

 The University will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes into account an applicant’s accessibility needs.
 If you require accommodation during the interview process, please contact the Department of Surgery at the email or fax number above.